Chrysophyt/Region-based-Annotation-Data-of-Fire-Images/README.md

 # Fire Segmentation Video Dataset
-This Fire Video Segmentation Dataset was used on "Real-Time Fire Detection Based on Color-Motion Feature for Video Surveillance System" by Wahyono, Faisal Dharma Adhinata, Gamma Kosala, Agus Harjoko, Andi Dharmawan, and Kang Hyun Jo, (In Review) 2021.
+This Fire Segmentation Video Dataset was used on

+**Real-Time Fire Detection Based on Color-Motion Feature for Video Surveillance System**\
+Wahyono, Faisal Dharma Adhinata, Gamma Kosala, Agus Harjoko, Andi Dharmawan, and Kang Hyun Jo.\
+*(Under Review)*, 2021.

 This work was supported by the Ministry of Education Culture, Research and Technology, Republic of Indonesia under World Class Research (WCR) Grant 111/E4.1/AK.04.PT/2021 and 4506/UN1/DITLIT/DIT-LIT/PT/2021.

 ## Overview
 This dataset provides fire segmentation data on 12 common fire classification video.
 This dataset was obtained by per-frame, manual hand annotation with total of 2,684 annotated frames.

 The original raw video data was obtained from [A. E. Çetin.
 “Computer Vision Based Fire Detection Dataset.”
 2014](http://signal.ee.bilkent.edu.tr/VisiFire/Demo/FireClips).
-We provide seamless integration of the original data (**which are not included in this repository**) to ours with [download_extract_dataset.py](./download_extract_dataset.py) script, that download, then extract the original dataset, and modified it to fit our environment settings.
-For tools, we use VGG Image Annotator version 2.0.11. with *.csv as export.
+We provide seamless integration of the original data (**which are not included in this repository**) to ours, with [download_extract_dataset.py](./download_extract_dataset.py) script, that download, then extract the original dataset, and modified it to fit our environment settings.
+To load our project files, we use [VIA (VGG Image Annotator)](https://www.robots.ox.ac.uk/~vgg/software/via/) version 2.0.11.

 ## Fire Segmentation Video Annotation Information Table